 If you want to be in the heart of the action, near all shops, restaurants, bars and tour operators, then Bocas Town on Isla Colon should be your base.
 But if you’re looking for some peace and quiet and a more tranquil vibe, stay on Isla Bastimentos, Isla Carenero or anywhere on Isla Colon other than in Bocas Town.

-MID-RANGE: Selina
+BUDGET/MID-RANGE: Selina

 MID-RANGE: Palmar Beach Lodge

-On the map below, you can see the exact locations of all the points of interest that I discussed in this post.
+On the map below, you can see the exact locations of all the points of interest that I listed in this post.
 Click on the icon in the top left corner of the map for more details.

 Things to do in Bocas del Toro: Final thoughts